Phone: 830 357-4100

 BS Home Economics Education, Texas Tech University BA Elementary Education, College of Santa Fe Elementary Self-Contained Grades 1-8 GT Certified

 Mrs. Debra Whittenberg

-Debra Whittenberg is excited to begin her 20th year in education as the Gifted and Talented Facilitator and Challenge Lab teacher at Van Raub Elementary.
+Debra Whittenberg has enjoyed a career in education for over 20 years.
+She is excited to begin her second year as the Gifted and Talented facilitator and Challenge Lab teacher at Van Raub Elementary.
 Mrs. Whittenberg graduated from Texas Tech University with a Bachelor of Science in Home Economics Education.
 She later completed her elementary certification and taught 5th grade in New Mexico until her husband’s Air Force retirement brought them to the Hill Country in 2000.
 The following year she joined Fair Oaks Ranch Elementary where she taught 4th grade math and science for 15 years.

 Debra and her husband Robert live in Spring Branch with their two dogs.
 They enjoy reading, hiking, traveling, and spending time with family, especially their son Rob.

 Challenge Lab Overview